MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 ## Connecting On-Premises Versions
 To connect [!INCLUDE[d365fin](includes/d365fin_md.md)] on-premises to [!INCLUDE[d365fin](includes/cds_long_md.md)], you must specify some information on the **Common Data Service Connection Setup** page.

-If you want to connect using an Azure Active Directory account, you must register an application in Azure AD, and provide the application ID, key vault secret, and the redirect URL to use.
+If you want to connect using an Azure Active Directory (Azure AD) account, you must register an application in Azure AD, and provide the application ID, key vault secret, and the redirect URL to use.
 The redirect URL is pre-populated and should work for most installations.
 You must set up your installation to use HTTPS.
+For more information, see [Configuring SSL to Secure the Business Central Web Client Connection](/dynamics365/business-central/dev-itpro/deployment/configure-ssl-web-client-connection.md).
 If you are setting up your server to have a different home page, you can always change the URL.
 The client secret will be saved as an encrypted string in your database.
-If you prefer to store the app ID and secret in a different location, you can leave the Client ID and Client Secret fields blank and write an extension to fetch the ID and secret from the location, and provide the secret at runtime by subscribing to the OnGetCDSConnectionClientId and OnGetCDSConnectionClientSecret events in codeunit 7201 "CDS Integration Impl."

-### To register an application in Azure Active Directory application for connecting from Business Central to Common Data Service
+### To register an application in Azure AD for connecting from Business Central to Common Data Service
-For more information about registering an application in Azure Active Directory, see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+The following steps assume that you use Azure AD to manage identities and access.
+For more information about registering an application in Azure AD, see [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+If you do not use Azure AD, see [Using Another Identity and Access Management Service](admin-how-to-set-up-a-dynamics-crm-connection.md#using-another-identity-and-access-management-service).

 1. In the Azure Portal, under **Manage** on the Navigation Pane, choose **Authentication**.
 2. Under **Redirect URLs**, add the redirect URL that is suggested on the **Common Data Service Connection Setup** page in [!INCLUDE[d365fin](includes/d365fin_md.md)].